Skip to Content

 Lack of consequential life experiences

-Those who are very young or overprotected do not get to experience the adverse effects of short-term thinking enough to care about long term consequences.
+Those who are very young or overprotected do not experience the adverse effects of short-term thinking enough to care about long-term consequences.

 boy plays video game instant gratification psychology